djMax/homebridge-functor/README.md

 Now you can say "Hey Siri, turn the fake switch on."
 The two devices above are just two ways of expressing the same thing; the first being a monolithic module that implements all the events, the second being one function at a time.
-You can also specify event handlers (only the created event exists so far).
+You can also specify event handlers (only the onCreate event exists so far).